MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/02-migrate.md

-# Lab: Manage a v-Core-based Azure Cosmos DB for MongoDB account
+# Lab: Migrate a MongoDB database to a v-Core-based Azure Cosmos DB for MongoDB account

 ## Introduction